 Somehow, marketers came to see it as their unassailable right to reach out to any contacts they have collected at any time with marketing and sales messages.
 Deep down, we knew this wasn’t the best way to operate.
 It’s not that effective.
 Maybe it was an instinct left over from the mass media days.

 In this climate of uncontrolled use of user data, the European Union decided it was time to regulate.
-The “General Data Protection Regulation” (that’s quite a mouthful) took effect on May 25 and it has some strong new rules for how personal information can be collected, used, and stored.
+The “General Data Protection Regulation” has strong new rules for how personal information can be collected, used, and stored.

 Both the EU and U.S. have existing regulations about data and personal information.
 So what’s different this time?
 These rules have teeth.